Intro To Processing Speed

-This blog is the first in a two-part series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.
-Stay tuned in the coming weeks for a follow-up post, “Coping With Slow Processing Speed At Home And At School.”
+This post is the first in a multi-part Slow Processing Speed series from Dr. Braaten entitled Bright Kids Who Can’t Keep Up.
+The next articles in the series are:

 Some kids are naturally fast.
 They run, talk, complete homework assignments and do all sorts of things at a rate that seems appropriate for their age.
 Other kids don’t, or, perhaps it would be fairer to say they can’t.
 These are kids who may have what are known as processing speed deficits.
 In my work as a child psychologist who specializes in pediatric neuropsychology, it seems that I’m evaluating more and more kids with processing speed deficits every year.
 In conversations with other professionals around the country, many tell me they are experiencing the same trend.
 Is this a real increase in the population at large?
 Is it an artifact of the types of curriculum used in our schools?
 Is too much value placed on product and not enough on experiencing the process?
 Or, does it just seem like a bigger problem because what was once regarded as a behavioral trait is now a real disability in a world in which quick processing has become a more important necessity?
 It’s impossible to answer this question with the data we have now, but regardless of the cause, the emotional toll of having slower processing speed has significant consequences for children.